butchervanity/butchervanity/README.md

 <br>
 gnb int please i can't int first LOL
 <br>
-if i follow you on here i either wanna be friends or i just rlly like your ponies
+if i follow you on here i either wanna be friends or i just rlly like your ponies please don't think anything of it/srs